Learn 10 amazing tips on how to pitch for paid collaborations and work with brands as a micro-influencer.

 Trust me, sending a pitch tailored to the brand puts you, leagues, ahead of everyone else sending copy/paste emails.

-Pay attention to girls because, to me, this is the most important aspect of making money online: understating your value as an influencer/blogger/creator.
+To me, this is the most important aspect of making money online and learning work with brands as a micro-Influencer: understating your value as an influencer/blogger/creator.

 When I started, I thought it was better to start and learn on the way (this means, defining my goals, mission, and what I wanted to communicate).